Prepared and Ready to Do The Right Thing for The People of Hawai’i

 “Mothers all want their sons to grow up to be president, but they don’t want them to become politicians in the process.” -John F. Kennedy

 I am running to give the people of Hawai’i more out of their US Senate representation.
 I am not a career politician nor will I ever become one.
 I am a systems engineer running to drive change and implement solutions to reduce the corruption in our federal government.
 I am running on innovation and reform to improve efficiency and effectiveness in our federal government.
-I am not running on the merits of past accomplishments, I am running on the merits of what I am going to accomplish as a US Senator for Hawai’i.
+I am not running on the merits of past accomplishments, I am running on the merits of what I am going to accomplish as a US Senator for the people of Hawai’i.
 I am running to serve all the people of Hawai’i; those that vote for me, those that vote for another candidate, and those that decide not to vote at all.

 I am running on skills to navigate the divisive and toxic political environment in Washington DC to achieve positive change and improvement in our federal government.
 I am running on dynamic outside-the-the box solutions to improve the quality of life for all of our ‘Ohana.
 I am running on driving better and more affordable education for our keiki and our college students.
 I am running on significantly reducing the high cost of living for all the people of Hawai’i.